Off-policy evaluation for slate recommendation: Our approach

-by Prop.~\ref{prop:cartesian:spectrum} in \App{bounds:uniform}.
+by Prop.~\ref{prop:product} in Appendix~\ref{app:product_bounds}.
 Note that unlike IPS, which divides by probabilities of whole slates, the PI estimator only divides by probabilities of actions appearing in individual slots.
 Thus, the magnitude of each term of the outer summation is only $\Ocal(\ell m)$, whereas the IPS terms are $m^{\Omega(\ell)}$. \end{example}